 Surfing the web on a public WiFi can be dangerous business, opening your iPhone up to spying eyes.
-To avoid that, you could use a VPN to stay private and anonymous online.
+To avoid that, you could use a VPN (Virtual Private Network) to encrypt your internet usage and stay private and anonymous online.

 It's important to note that it is against Netflix, BBC iPlayer and other blocked content's terms and conditions to access them using a VPN, so proceed with caution as you risk getting your account blocked.